-This is a great opportunity to experience, at first hand, the realities of undertaking research in a wide range of clinical settings.
-Design, conduct and write up a piece of novel work, and bring your own ideas and interests to the process.
-Past students have said it’s the best part of Medical School.
+This is a great opportunity to experience the realities of undertaking research in a wide range of clinical settings.

 Dundee allows you to study in a friendly, responsive and student-centred environment.
 Our comparatively small size as a medical school works to your advantage.
 There is close integration of teaching and research activities, and our medical students are fully involved from an early stage in pioneering new approaches to teaching, clinical practice and research.
 Ninewells Hospital and Medical School is the centre of many areas of pioneering research in cancer, keyhole surgery, heart disease, drug development, and medical education.